ast-n/cv4gt/README.md

 ##### Mac
 1. Good luck
 2. Ensure you have the required **XCode 6.0+** , then follow the instructions [here](https://github.com/IntelRealSense/librealsense/blob/master/doc/installation_osx.md)

+#### TurboJPEG
+Needs to be installed for faster encoding before shipment to websockets.
+Installation method varies on OS.
+Easiest to just find from [releases](https://github.com/libjpeg-turbo/libjpeg-turbo/releases) or from package manager if using UNIX-based system.

+Ensure that the installation is on system PATH.

+Follow up by installing python bindings if not automatically installed.

+`pip install PyTurboJPEG`

 ---
 ### 3. Run the solution